eNMS-automation/eNMS/docs/services/default_services.rst

       - ``Credentials`` Choose between device credentials from the inventory or user credentials (login credentials for the eNMS user) when connecting to each device
   - ``Specific``
       - ``Use driver from device`` If set to True, the driver defined at device level (``napalm_driver`` property of the device) is used, otherwise the driver defined at service level (``driver`` property of the service) is used.
-      - ``driver`` Which Netmiko driver to use when connecting to the device
+      - ``driver`` Which Napalm driver to use when connecting to the device
       - ``optional_args`` Napalm supports a number of optional arguments that are documented here: (https://napalm.readthedocs.io/en/latest/support/index.html#optional-arguments)

-Napalm getters service
+Napalm Getters service
 ----------------------

 Uses Napalm to retrieve a list of getters whose output is displayed in the logs.
 The output can be validated with a command / pattern mechanism like the ``Netmiko Validation Service``.
-Uses Napalm to configure a device.
 The napalm driver used for this service depends on the value of the property ``use_device_driver``.
 By default, this property is set to ```True`` and eNMS uses the driver defined in the ``napalm_driver`` property of the device.
 If this property is disabled, eNMS will use the ``driver`` property defined in the service instead (a **driver** can be selected among all available napalm drivers.
 The list of drivers is built upon napalm ``SUPPORTED DRIVERS`` (https://github.com/napalm-automation/napalm/blob/develop/napalm/_SUPPORTED_DRIVERS.py).